digitalutsc/citation_select/README.md

 # Citation Select #
-Adds a block that allows users to select and view citations of a node object from a list of citation styles.
+Citation Select Drupal module adds a block that allows users to select and view citations of a node object from a list of citation styles.
 Uses Citation Style Language (CSL) provided by the Bibcite module.

 ## Setup and Usage ##
 ### Requirements ###